wp-plugins/like-button-plugin-for-wordpress/readme.txt

 *   Individual Description-Tag for every post/page of your blog
 *   Shortcode-Only-Modus: If you just like the Shortcode and you do not anything else
 *   you can choose a individual (fb-)image for each post/page
+*   you can set up to three images for every post/page including the featured image of each post/page
 *   Exclude Pages with their ID or with a single click on the checkbox on every Post-/Page-Edit Site
 *   design your like-Button individually from the settings page with the CSS-Box
-*   Recommendation-Sidebar: it is also possible to add this Widget beside the Like-Button Widget
+*   NEW: You can now add anything you want (Twitter Button, Images, Text) beside the generated Like Button *NEW*
 *   and many more (read more in our wiki or Changelog)

 **Facebook-Like-Button**